morris/lessql/README.md

 ## Status

 LessQL has not been used in production yet, but is fully tested.
-It is therefore released as a beta.
+It is therefore currently released as a beta.
 Any feedback or contribution is greatly appreciated.

-Please send feedback to mb@morrisbrodersen.de or create an issue here at Github.
+Please send feedback to mb@morrisbrodersen.de or create an issue at Github.

 ## Installation